 Heart - Heart

-Now, we're not going to pretend that the world of rock isn't seriously skewed toward the masculine.
-But that doesn't mean the girls can't rock it too, and that was certainly the case for Heart.
-Their self-titled eighth album, following a period in the commercial wilderness was a bona fide classic, containing no fewer than five hit singles, including What About Love? and the brilliant These Dreams.
+The world of rock might be seriously skewed toward the masculine, but Heart showed it doesn’t have to be.
+Their self-titled eighth album, following a period in the commercial wilderness, was a bona fide classic, containing no fewer than five hit singles, including What About Love? and the brilliant These Dreams.
 We heart Heart.

 Key Track: These Dreams